26th December, 2021

 TABLE OF CONTENTS

 Software Discovery: The SAM tool should be capable of automatically detecting any new software connecting to the network environment.
-As the use of cloud-based apps is growing, being able to identify SaaS apps is a must.
+As the use of cloud-based apps is growing, being able to identify SaaS apps is a must.|

 License Management: Next, check if the tool you are considering can automatically track software purchases, upgrades, and renewals across the lifecycle.
 This feature can be invaluable in helping SAM teams monitor changes to license terms and conditions over a period of time.

-Moreover, built-in analytics help decision-makers understand whether existing SAM processes are working as they are meant to.
+Furthermore, built-in analytics help decision-makers understand whether existing SAM processes are working as they are meant to.

 Scalability: When choosing SAM software, businesses must think two to three years ahead in terms of their requirements.
 In the days to come, the majority of the software used in organizations will be SaaS.
-The selected tool should have robust SaaS management capabilities as well.
+The selected tool should have robust capabilities as well.

 This is why SaaS-based SAM tools are a far better alternative to traditional on-premise tools used by most companies today.
 They are scalable and can be easily adapted to changing business needs over a period of time.